lucasfugisawa/fugisawa-blog-articles/articles/2025-04-06 02 Kotlin + gRPC - Enhance Protobuf schema design with Optional, Repeated, Maps, Enums, Oneof and backwards compatibility.md

 }
 ```

 Repeated fields always default to empty lists.
-On the Kotlin side, you'    ll work with them as immutable lists:
+On the Kotlin side, you'll work with them as immutable lists:

 ```kotlin
 val tags: List<String> = note.tagsList